Resources for Students

-Conference Calls Students who need to make conference calls may use the phone in 105 Banister Hall on Monday and Wednesday afternoons.
-Contact Shawn Gerwig (firstname.lastname@example.org, x4287) in the McKeen Center to make arrangements.
+Conference Calls and Long Distance Calls Students may use the phone in the McKeen Center.
+Contact Shawn Gerwig (email@example.com, x4133) to make arrangements.

-Reimbursements for supplies For student out-of-pocket reimbursements all receipts should be delivered to the McKeen Center to accompany payment voucher form to be filled out by the student.
-Contact Shawn Gerwig (firstname.lastname@example.org, x4287).
+Reimbursements for supplies For student out-of-pocket reimbursements all receipts should be delivered to the McKeen Center to accompany payment voucher form.
+Contact Shawn Gerwig (firstname.lastname@example.org, x4133).

 Van Certification Training Training Special van certification trainings will be held for students doing community service or community-based work for courses.
 Dates will be communicated to faculty of community-based courses.
 Students must sign up with Jo Jo Craig (email@example.com, x3689) prior to the training.

 Completing and Archiving Projects At the end of the semester it is most helpful to the overall community-based learning program and the community if all student projects are archived and made accessible to future classes and community partners.
 A digital version of students' work (papers, posters, powerpoint talks) should be adequately labeled, archived and a copy provided to the McKeen Center.
-Students can send a digital version of their work directly to Janice Jaffe or Susie Dorn, or place copies of their work on a course folder on microwave, or on the File Services section of Blackboard.
-If you are using either one of the latter options, contact Janice Jaffe or Susie Dorn and a staff member of the McKeen Center can access the data directly from microwave or Blackboard.
+Students can send a digital version of their work directly to Janice Jaffe or place copies of their work on a course folder on microwave, or on the File Services section of Blackboard.
+If you are using either one of the latter options, contact Janice Jaffe.
+A member of the McKeen Center will access the data directly from microwave or Blackboard.

 On-line Surveys At the end of each semester, the Office of Institutional Research sends out online surveys to all students, faculty, and community partners involved in community-based courses and projects.
 Information is compiled and sent in total to the McKeen Center in order to assess impact on students, faculty and the community, and to inform the development of the program.
 Individual course results are compiled and sent to the course instructors.
 It is most helpful if all students complete these surveys.